lucia-auth/lucia/documentation/collection/integration/astro/start-here/quick-start.md

 ## 7. Sign out users

-Create a POST endpoint in `api/logout` that handled logout.
+Create a POST endpoint in `api/logout` that handles logout.
+It will invalidate the current session and remove the session cookie.

 ```ts
 import { AuthRequest } from "@lucia-auth/astro";